publications

 Visual object tracking is essential to intelligent robots.
 Most existing approaches have ignored the online latency that can cause severe performance degradation during real-world processing.
 Especially for unmanned aerial vehicles (UAVs), where robust tracking is more challenging and onboard computation is limited, the latency issue can be fatal.
 In this work, we present a simple framework for end-to-end latency-aware tracking, i.e., end-to-end predictive visual tracking (PVT++).
 Unlike existing solutions that naively append Kalman Filters after trackers, PVT++ can be jointly optimized, so that it takes not only motion information but can also leverage the rich visual knowledge in most pre-trained tracker models for robust prediction.
 Besides, to bridge the training-evaluation domain gap, we propose a relative motion factor, empowering PVT++ to generalize to the challenging and complex UAV tracking scenes.
 These careful designs have made the small-capacity lightweight PVT++ a widely effective solution.
 Additionally, this work presents an extended latency-aware evaluation benchmark for assessing an any-speed tracker in the online setting.
 Empirical results on a robotic platform from the aerial perspective show that PVT++ can achieve significant performance gain on various trackers and exhibit higher accuracy than prior solutions, largely mitigating the degradation brought by latency.

-- CVPR HighlightVoxFormer: Sparse Voxel Transformer for Camera-based 3D Semantic Scene CompletionYiming Li, Zhiding Yu, Christopher Choy, and 5 more authorsIn IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2023
+- CVPR HighlightVoxFormer: Sparse Voxel Transformer for Camera-based 3D Semantic Scene CompletionYiming Li, Zhiding Yu, Christopher Choy, and 5 more authorsIn IEEE Conference on Computer Vision and Pattern Recognition, 2023

 Humans can easily imagine the complete 3D geometry of occluded objects and scenes.
 This appealing ability is vital for recognition and understanding.
 To enable such capability in AI systems, we propose VoxFormer, a Transformerbased semantic scene completion framework that can output complete 3D volumetric semantics from only 2D images.
 Our framework adopts a two-stage design where we start from a sparse set of visible and occupied voxel queries from depth estimation, followed by a densification stage that generates dense 3D voxels from the sparse ones.
 A key idea of this design is that the visual features on 2D images correspond only to the visible scene structures rather than the occluded or empty spaces.
 Therefore, starting with the featurization and prediction of the visible structures is more reliable.
 Once we obtain the set of sparse queries, we apply a masked autoencoder design to propagate the information to all the voxels by self-attention.
 Experiments on SemanticKITTI show that VoxFormer outperforms the state of the art with a relative improvement of 20.0% in geometry and 18.1% in semantics and reduces GPU memory during training to less than 16GB.
 Our code is available on https://github.com/NVlabs/VoxFormer.